These Colleges Don’t Make The Grade: The Universities That Just Aren’t Worth The Tuition

 Lindsey Wilson College is a home for more athletic students.
 The school offers a wide range of various sports and championships.
 Lindsey Wilson College is also home to many trophies, and the majority of their families are now professional athletics.

 The school has a graduation rate of 34%, and for college tuition, students must pay $152,000.
 In the ned, they can expect a $160,800 return on investment.

 4. Maine College of Art – Portland, Maine

 Return on Investment: -$163,600

 The school may promise to educate artists for life, but it doesn’t prepare them for a monetarily successful future.
-Students must pay $184,000 intuition so that they can expect a return on investment of about -$163,600.
+Students must pay $184,000 intuition to expect a return on investment of about -$163,600.
 When this is put into simple math, it means that they lose about 10% of their investment every year.

 Return on Investment: -$164,600

 If you or someone close to you thinks about Miles College, you might take a more in-depth look.
 Miles College is a historically black liberal arts college located in Alabama.
 The most shocking thing about this college is its low graduation rate of only 17%.

 To cut into this 17%, you must pay an astonishing $90,200 in college tuition and other costs.
 The 20 year ROI here?
 You can expect to get $164,600.

 2. Springfield College – Springfield, Massachusetts